stefanluth/ts3python/README.md

 are rather specific for my circle of friends' TS3 server:
 1. We update our host banner for special occasions, an homage to Google's doodles, which is what the `holiday_doodle` module is for.
-2. Since the pandemic we have established a monthly crackerbarrel meeting at the last wednesday of each month.
+2. During the pandemic, we have established a monthly crackerbarrel meeting on the last Wednesday of each month.
 We (actually just me) like to forget it, so that's what the `crackerbarrel_reminder` module is for.
 3. Being a group consisting mostly of gamers, we tend to spend a lot of time online and on the server.
 To keep track of our addiction, I made the `time_measurement` module.
-This actually was the main reason for creating the bot.
+This actually was the main impulse for creating the bot.
 4. To display our time rankings, we used to update the description of a channel within the server itself.
 To enable prettier formatting and easier accessibility we now use our WordPress website, hence the `update_wordpress` module.

-I understand that these use cases are extremely specific.
-These modules are meant to be a source of inspiration for others to write their own modules, tailored to their own, extremely specific, needs.
+I understand that those use cases are extremely specific.
+The modules are meant to be a source of inspiration for others to write their own modules, tailored to their own, extremely specific, needs.

 ## Dependencies